Posted: June 2, 2021

 While single-use disposable plastic bags are a convenient part of modern life, they aren’t good for the planet.
 The typical lifespan of a plastic bag is 12 minutes, and they’re often made using non-renewable materials that contribute to climate change.
 This means that they can make a big contribution to plastic pollution.

 Americans use 100 billion plastic bags each year.
 If you had to tie them all together, they’d reach around the Earth’s equator 773 times.
-Our dependency on single-use plastic bags shows little sign of slowing down.
-In fact, every minute distributors send two plastic million bags to destinations around the world.
+And our dependence on single-use plastic bags shows little sign of slowing down.
+In fact, more than one million bags are used every minute worldwide.

-The world only recycles 5% of the plastic bags it produces.
-Un-recycled plastic bags are sent to landfill sites where they don’t break down.
+The world only recycles 1% of the plastic bags it produces.
+Unrecycled plastic bags are sent to landfill sites where they don’t break down.
 Instead, they release dangerous chemicals into the environment.

-Did you know that about 93% of US citizens test positive for bisphenol A (BPA) – a chemical toxin found in plastic items such as bags, utensils and water bottles.
+An early 2000s study found that 93% of US citizens tested positive for bisphenol A (BPA) – a chemical toxin found in plastic items such as bags, utensils and water bottles.

 BPA can leach out of plastic bags, contaminate our water supplies, and pose a serious health hazard to all life on Earth over time.
 But plastic bag pollution also affects our quality of life in the short term.
 Buildups of plastic bags cause blockages in drainage systems, making them less efficient and creating an environment where harmful bacteria and pathogens can grow.